Emergence

 I grab a few photos, being careful to pan lightly with him as he moves (given my slow shutter speed).
 Then I put the camera down and enjoy the moment.
 So many wildlife photographers these days forget to merely enjoy the moment, being so caught up in grabbing that “winning photo”.

-We need to admire once again what drove us to take cameras on safari in the first place…We need to maintain our respect for the natural world, instead of pushing too deeply into the natural rhythms and disturbing out subjects for “the shot”.
+We need to admire once again what drove us to take cameras on in the first place…We need to maintain our respect for the natural world, instead of pushing too deeply into the natural rhythms and disturbing out subjects for “the shot”.

 We need to view our subjects like we first viewed them, through the eyes of awestruck children…We need to emerge as a driving force in raising awareness for the wildlife we love photographing, and to do that, we need to let go of our narcissism and egos.